 Welcome to RenderDoc - a graphics debugger currently available for Vulkan, D3D11, D3D12, OpenGL, and OpenGL ES development on Windows, Linux and Android.

-The latest information and discussion is always available on the GitHub wiki.
+The latest information and discussion is always available on the GitHub repository.

-RenderDoc is released under the MIT license, so there are no restrictions on your use of it either commercial or non-commercial.
+RenderDoc is released under the MIT license, so there are no restrictions on your use of it either commercially or non-commercially.
 This includes the source release available on GitHub.

 Details of the licenses of third party software used in RenderDoc are included in the LICENSE file in the RenderDoc directory as well as in the Credits & Acknowledgements.